lisp-mirror/clcon/doc/demo-tour.md

 Editing files
 ---------
 All files are now highlighted according to lisp mode, and you can even edit them!
-Beware that editor is extremely complex inside and it can still contain uncovered bugs - be sure to save your files frequently. `Save as` command works too, but it does not reopen newly created file, you have to open it manually.
+Beware that editor is extremely complex inside and it can still contain uncovered bugs - be sure to save your files frequently.

 When the file is modified, its tab is marked with asterik.
 Also asterik is shown in the buffer list (invoked by `Control-F12`).

 Interesting commands while editing lisp are "indent" (`Tab` key) and "indent new line"  (`Shift-Return`).
 Also you can note highlight of opening paren when you stay at closing one.
-Also we have "Lisp" menu with several lisp mode commands (not currently bound to menus, but should work).
-Find source for now assumes common-lisp-user package, so it is of limited use.
+Also we have "Lisp" menu with several lisp mode commands (not currently bound to keyboard, but should work).

 Also we have rather lame tcl indentation.
-Tcl find source ignores current namespace, so it is of limited use.
+It is invoked with `Control-Return`.
+Tcl find source in the editor ignores current namespace, so it is of limited use.

 Find in files
 --------
-This is very new tool, and it is a bit lame, but I have find it useful already.
 Type at the console:
 `.fics buf1`
 (Here "fics" is an abbreviation for "find-in-clcon-sources")